Finland Seeks Loophole to Avoid Writing Off and Continuing to Operate Hundreds of Russian Freight Cars

 The Russian-Finnish high-speed electric train Allegro (developed by the Italian company Alstom) was launched between St. Petersburg and Helsinki in December 2010.
 It was operated by Oy Karelian Trains — a joint venture between Suomen Valtion Rautatiet (VR Group) and JSC Russian Railways (RZD).

-Allegro train specifications:
+Allegro train characteristics:

 • Composition — 7 cars